-Prerequisites1 (in addition to the Pre-Allied Health Core) Humanities (3-5 semester hours) Humanities Elective (3-5 cr.)
+Prerequisites1 (in addition to the Pre-Allied Health Core) Humanities Elective (3-5 cr.)
+Social & Behavioral Sciences Elective (3 cr.)

-1 For those who have attended approved certificate programs in Radiologic Technology where academic redit was not awarded, up to thirty (30) semester hours of technical specialty course credit may be awarded on the basis of registration in Radiologic Technology by the American Registry of Radiologic Technologists.
+1 For those who have attended approved certificate programs in Radiologic Technology where academic credit was not awarded, up to thirty (30) semester hours of technical specialty course credit may be awarded on the basis of registration in Radiologic Technology by the American Registry of Radiologic Technologists.
 Up to ten (10) semester hours may be granted for registration in Nuclear Medicine Technology.
 Ten (10) semester hours may be granted for completion of a minimum of three years validated occupational experience in Radiologic Technology.
 The student must submit evidence of registration and letters from employers verifying three years of occupational experience where applicable.
 Each applicant will be evaluated individually.